 No major sites allow you to keep your account balance in Colombian pesos.
 However, they do have currency exchange capabilities.
 If you sign up for an account somewhere, choose the US dollar as your currency.
 When you’re finished signing up, visit the cashier and choose a deposit method.
 The site will then walk you through the process of depositing and converting your COP deposit into USD.

-Colombian Gambling Laws
+Colombia Gambling Laws

-Gambling was legalized under legislation passed in 1943.
+Gambling in Columbia was legalized under legislation passed in 1943.
 Since then, casino operators have been free to offer their games to all citizens and visitors aged 18 or older.
 Coljuegos came into power in 2011 after the previous agency in charge of gambling, Empresa Territorial para la Salud (ETESA), was disbanded due to rampant corruption and an inability to properly regulate gaming in the country.

 About two dozen casinos operate in Colombia, mostly in larger cities.
 Bogota is home to at least a dozen casinos.
 Medellin is also a popular gambling destination for locals and international tourists alike.
 Dog racing, horse racing and a national sports lottery are also permitted under government supervision.
 Intralot runs the sport lottery which is offered through thousands of gaming terminals in addition to online gaming options.